 2019 Locations and Hours

-The 2017 beach operation will be open daily from early July to late August.
+The 2018 beach operation will be open daily from early July to late August.
 Precise dates have yet to be announced; visit this page in late May for more details.
 Beaches are generally open from 9:00 a.m. to midnight.
 This summer, Paris Plages will have three main locations:

 - The first beach (generally the most popular and crowded) is located on the right bank of the Seine in central Paris, stretching from the Pont Neuf near the Louvre to the Pont de Sully near Hotel de Ville (City Hall).